kchang39/gloomhaven-clone/README.md

 Kevin: As a player, I want somewhere to buy items that can improve my combat ability.

-Carter: As a player, I want to be able to aquire items so that I feel rewarded for my actions.
+Carter: As a player, I want to be able to play a a unique character so that I can be different from the other players.

 Kamaljeet: As a player, I want to be the difficulty of this game to be fairly challenging so that I am entertained.